sirbrillig/writing-testable-plugins-slides/README.md

 	);
 );
 ```

 ---

-Precept 10:</p>
+**Precept 10**:

 Write only one assertion per test.

 ---

 A unit is one thing.
-A unit test should test that one thing.<br/> One function's *one input* and *one output*.
+A unit test should test that one thing.

+One function's *one input* and *one output*.

 ---

 Can a function have more than one input or output?

 Write more than one test.

 ---

 > "Unit tests isolate failures.
 Even if a product contains millions of lines of code, if a unit test fails, you only need to search that small unit under test to find the bug."

 https://googletesting.blogspot.co.uk/2015/04/just-say-no-to-more-end-to-end-tests.html

 ---

 Code is hard.
 You can't predict all possible situations.

 When you find a bug, write a test that causes it, and then fix the bug so the test passes.

 ---

 ### What is a unit test? (pt.
 3)